Guillaume0001/py-nw-script/README.md

 # Python NUMWORKS Calculator

-You can find here a python script to make mathematical formulas.
+You can find here some python script to make mathematical formulas.

 If you want a new script.
 Please create an issue with label "suggestion".